Cadmium telluride photovoltaics: History

 CdTe cells achieved above 15% efficiency in 1992 by adding a buffer layer to the TCO/CdS/CdTe stack and then thinned the CdS to admit more light.
 Chu used resistive tin oxide as the buffer layer and then thinned the CdS from several micrometres to under half a micrometre in thickness.
 Thick CdS, as it was used in prior devices, blocked about 5 mA/cm2 of light, or about 20% of the light usable by a CdTe device.
 The additional layer did not compromise the device's other properties.

 In the early 1990s, other players experienced mixed results.
 Golden Photon held the record for a short period for the best CdTe module measured at NREL at 7.7% using a spray deposition technique.
 Matsushita claimed an 11% module efficiency using CSS and then dropped the technology.
 A similar efficiency and fate eventually occurred at BP Solar.
 BP used electrodeposition (inherited from Monosolar by a circuitous route when it purchased SOHIO, Monosolar's acquirer).
 BP Solar dropped CdTe in November 2002.
 Antec was able to make about 7%-efficient modules, but went bankrupt when it started producing commercially during a short, sharp market downturn in 2002.
 However, as of 2014 Antec still made CdTe PV modules.

-CdTe start-ups include Toledo Solar Inc (100 megawatts per year), Calyxo (formerly owned by Q-Cells), PrimeStar Solar, in Arvada, Colorado (acquired by First Solar from GE), Arendi (Italy).
+CdTe start-ups include Calyxo (formerly owned by Q-Cells), PrimeStar Solar, in Arvada, Colorado (acquired by First Solar from GE), Arendi (Italy).
 Including Antec, their total production represents less than 70 megawatts per year.
 Empa, the Swiss Federal Laboratories for Materials Testing and Research, focuses on the development of CdTe solar cells on flexible substrates and demonstrated cell efficiencies of 13.5% and 15.6% for flexible plastic foil and glass substrates, respectively.